 • Mitral valve surgery — For severe cases, surgery is often recommended.
 We offer both robotic and open heart mitral valve repairs and replacements in which the valve is fixed or replaced using a prosthetic device or donated organ.
 Learn more about our nationally renowned minimally invasive and robotic valve repair program.

-• MitraClip – MitraClip is a minimally invasive procedure in which a small device is inserted through a catheter via the femoral artery.
-It is then attached to the mitral valve allowing it to close properly.
-Typically, a surgical approach is considered first and if that is not feasible, MitraClip will then be considered.
+• Transcatheter mitral valve repair — This is a minimally invasive procedure in which a small device is inserted through a catheter via the femoral artery.
+It is then attached to the mitral valve, allowing it to close properly.
+Typically, a surgical approach is considered first.
+If that is not feasible, a device such as MitraClip or PASCAL will then be considered.
 A patient’s anatomy is evaluated to determine if they would be a good candidate for this procedure.

 Why Choose Georgia Heart Institute?